abapGit/docs.abapgit.org/src/user-guide/reference/abap-lanuage-version.md

 When deserializing objects, abapGit will set the ABAP language version according to the metadata of each object.

 :::warning
-The ABAP language version of an object might conflict with the setting of the root package of the repository (which is limited by the system environment and software component of the package).
-This might lead to errors during import or when trying to activate objects.
+The ABAP language version of an object might lead to errors during import or when trying to activate objects.
+For example, if you try to import "Standard ABAP" into BTP which requires "ABAP for Cloud Development" you might get syntax errors.
 :::

 ### Ignore ABAP Language Version